dennislee928/dennis-s-note-vault/ietls sprint/Module  3 - 30 min version.md

 ### A-2（心理健康 ＋ 研究）

 Recent researches on social media and mental health has positive results, which shows people should use phones less at night.

+Recent research on social media and mental health has positive results, which shows that people should use phones less at night.
+(research不可數)
+(fragment, 少that)

 > 任務：
 >